 Application period for 2021 managed dove hunts on Columbia Bottom CA opens July 1-31

 SPANISH LAKE, Mo.—Dove hunting season is just around two months away, and the Missouri Department of Conservation (MDC) will accept applications for managed dove hunts on one of its most popular dove hunting areas in the St. Louis region.

 The managed dove hunt application period for Columbia Bottom Conservation Area in Spanish Lake opens on July 1 and runs through July 31.
-All registrations for the 2020 season will be performed online at https://short.mdc.mo.gov/Z7V.
-The web page will be active starting July 1.
+All registrations for the 2021 season will be performed online at https://short.mdc.mo.gov/ZHv.
+The web form will not be available until July 1.
 No paper applications will be accepted.